 When it comes to zero-day attacks, there is no way to predict where and when they will appear.
 This is why it is important to consider both the reactive and proactive approaches we are taking to data security.
 The reactive approach has always been the main form security takes when it comes to zero-days.
 However, as zero-days continue to grow in complexity and number, it is clear this is simply a defeatist attitude and will not prevent future attacks from devastating victims.
 Instead, companies must adopt proactive security measures by protecting data where it is created, the application, instead of just in the operating system.

-Eclypses MTE Technology is a FIPS 140-3 validated application-level security.
+Eclypses MTE Technology is an application-level security.
 With MTE, data is protected as soon as it is created, closing a large gap which many hackers take advantage of to perform zero-day attacks.
 Don’t wait to become the next victim of a zero-day, be proactive in protecting your data.